World News Publishing Focus by WAN-IFRA

 Rebuilding trust through transparency

-Next, Tilman Wagner, innovation manager at Deutsche Welle, gave a description of the Content Personalisation Network (CPN), which aims to build an industry-leading personalisation solution for the news media (check out our vision here).
+Tilman Wagner, innovation manager at Deutsche Welle, gave a description of the Content Personalisation Network (CPN), which aims to build an industry-leading personalisation solution for the news media (read more about its vision here).

-Wagner emphasised that as personalisation algorithms increasingly define what news content audiences are exposed to, it’s becoming crucial that the news media addresses related questions around data control, openness of algorithms, and transparency.
+Wagner emphasised that as personalisation algorithms increasingly define the news content that audiences are exposed to, it’s becoming crucial that the news media address related questions about data control, openness of algorithms, and transparency.
 As a research project CPN looks closely at these issues, especially transparency.

 “Social networks and particularly Facebook’s News Feed have given algorithmic personalisation a bad name, since users don’t exactly know how they function,” said Wagner.
 “We want to bring more transparency into the equation.
 We believe that it will help rebuild audiences' trust in personalisation.”

-Although several publishers have started to offer personalised content, the ways in which the different recommender systems work can vary greatly.
-“No one has the perfect algorithm, but what we try to do with CPN is experiment with mixing different approaches, and see if we can at least get closer to the right formula.”
+Although several publishers have started to offer personalised content, the 'recommender' systems work very differently.
+“No one has the perfect algorithm, but what we try to do with CPN is to experiment with mixing different approaches, and see if we can at least get closer to the right formula," Wagner said.

 Curation vs. personalisation